Vijeth-Rai/Data-Science-Portfolio/Implementations/SGD/Readme.md

+# About
 In this notebook, I have implemented SGD with LogLoss and L2 regularization.
 The result of my implemented code is compared with the sklearn SGD